NexusMutual/docs/docs/resources/glossary.md

 ## Capital

 **Capital pool**
 The assets backing cover.
-Premiums flow in, claim payouts flow out, and its value against the MCR determines how well capitalised the Mutual is.
+Cover fees flow in, claim payouts flow out, and its value against the MCR determines how well capitalised the Mutual is.
 See [Capital pool](/protocol/capital-pool/).

 **Minimum Capital Requirement (MCR)**
 The minimum the Mutual needs to hold to be confident it can pay all claims.
 Driven by total active cover divided by the gearing factor.
 See [MCR](/protocol/capital-pool/mcr).